 Cairo is a tiny village located in the state of Ohio.
 With a population of 504 people and just one neighborhood, Cairo is the 666th largest community in Ohio.
-Cairo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Cairo was built prior to World War II, making it one of the older and more historic villages in the country.

 Cairo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cairo is a village of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Cairo who work in office and administrative support (14.95%), sales jobs (13.24%), and maintenance occupations (12.01%).

-The citizens of Cairo are slightly less educated than the national average of 21.84% for the average city or town: 14.92% of adults in Cairo have a bachelor's degree or advanced degree
+The percentage of adults in Cairo with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.92% of adults in Cairo have a bachelor's degree or advanced degree.

 The per capita income in Cairo in 2022 was $30,060, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $120,240 for a family of four.
 However, Cairo contains both very wealthy and poor people as well.